-“Crush had several signs of trauma,” said Dr. Brian Petrovsky, surgical resident.
+“Crush had several signs of trauma,” said Dr. Brian Petrovsky, resident in the Lloyd VMC’s orthopedic service.
 “When he arrived in the ICU, he had an irregular cardiac rhythm which was being controlled.
 He was bleeding which was being controlled with blood transfusions, and his hip had luxated.”

 After stabilizing him, the orthopedic surgery team performed a toggle-pin (synthetic ligament of the head of the femur) stabilization and joint capsule repair.
 After a couple months, Crush was re-admitted for a second surgery after radiographs confirmed a re-luxation of his right hip joint which resulted in the failure of the toggle-pin implant.

 “It was hard to leave him each time,” said Sara.
 “We live quite a distance away which made visiting him often difficult.
 It was so comforting to get the evening and morning telephone reports.
 Often it was the same person, and I thought these people are always there.”

 “Since Sara and her family couldn’t visit Crush as often as they wanted, the veterinary students stepped up and gave him the extra TLC and love,” Petrovsky said.
 Everyone taking care of Crush was so attached to him.”

 When Sara learned that Crush’s post-op activities would be severely restricted and he’d be confined to a crate to heal, she bought the biggest crate she could find.
 “My daughters put all their energy into taking care of him,” said Sara.
 “My youngest, Olivia would get in the crate with him so he would be less anxious.
 She was very protective of him.”